Leslie Dan Faculty of Pharmacy: Academics and curricula

 The current entry-to-practice PharmD program graduated its first class in 2015, coinciding with the graduation of the last class of traditional post-graduate PharmD students.
-This change mirrors that of the pharmacy curriculum in the United States of America: introducing advanced pharmacy practice experiences, increasing program admission requirements, thereby reducing and streamlining the didactic portions of the curriculum.
-This new entry-to-practice PharmD program replaces the previous entry-to-practice Bachelor of Science in Pharmacy (BScPhm) program.
+This change mirrors that of the pharmacy curriculum in the United States: introducing advanced pharmacy practice experiences, increasing program admission requirements, thereby reducing and streamlining the didactic portions of the curriculum.
 Practicing pharmacists holding BScPhm may choose to elect to bridge to the current PharmD degree via the PharmD for Pharmacists program.
-Graduates from this program will hold both the traditional BScPhm and current PharmD degrees.
-Since the traditional post-graduate PharmD program is also no longer available, a new post-graduate degree in the form of MScPhm has been established to further the clinical and research skills of practicing pharmacists.
+Graduates from this program hold both the traditional BScPhm and current PharmD degrees.
+Since the traditional post-graduate PharmD program is also no longer available, a new post-graduate degree in the form of MScPhm was established to further the clinical and research skills of practicing pharmacists.

-At the University of Toronto, pharmacy students are already being trained for physical assessments and prescribing rights through problem-based, experiential and student-directed approaches to common ailments, case-based and critical reasoning skills and other coursework in pathophysiology, clinical biochemistry and pharmaceutical care.
-These represent important advances in pharmacy education and the pharmacists' new critical role in Canada's health care system, and the use of the new building for Pharmacy is a symbol of the University of Toronto's dedication to health care and pharmaceutical research.

 In addition, the Faculty offers a non-professional undergraduate Bachelor of Science in Pharmaceutical Science program along with graduate research programs that lead to Master of Science and Doctor of Philosophy (MSc and PhD) degrees in pharmaceutical science.

+Reputation

+Quacquarelli Symonds ranked the University of Toronto 12th in the world and first in Canada for pharmacy a pharmacology in its QS World University Rankings by Subject 2025.